71629/TunnelTone/SongReview/A_Converter/ReadMe.txt

 Just Run the .bat file when you need that

-Use Converter\Converter.sln open project to run the Program.cs (Visual Studio 2022) Change the location generation inside the Program.cs
+This java program will directly open the sln file while the convert is done in java

-Convert .aff file need a Sample.osu file inside the file
+Convert 2.aff file need a Sample.osu file inside the folder.

-Convert.aff to 71629's format need a 2.aff file inside
+Convert.aff to 71629's format need a 2.aff file inside the folder.

 ConvertEnd.txt -> Copy to 71629's converter